|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Martin Clemens c1939

 On August 7, 1942 at 10:34am local time this vessel was spotted by Japanese submarine RO-33 and chased.
-By 11:00am, halfway across the Gulf of Papua at roughly 9° 11' S, 144° 12'E the submarine was spotted and the ship's wireless operator R. J. Furbank sent a Morse code message to Port Moresby to advise of the submarine's presence.
+By 11:00am, halfway across the Gulf of Papua at roughly 9° 11' S, 144° 12'E the submarine was spotted and the ship's wireless operator R. J. Furbank sent a Morse code message to Port Moresby to advise of the enemy threat.

 RO-33 closed at about 19 knots and began shelling with the deck gun.
 The first shot hit the radio room and killed Furbank.
 The second shot hit the bridge killing Captain J. McEachern and others hit the hull, killing and wounding the passengers and leaving the ship sinking.

 Wartime accounts claim RO-33's captain Kuriyama ordered his crew to machine gun the survivors.
 Yet, the account of the sole survivor and Japanese sources dispute this claim, rather the submarine used only the deck gun.

 MV Oliver Tomkins under the command of Lt.
 A. L. Ethell departed Daru at 1:45pm to search for survivors of the sinking off Bramble Bay, but encountered rough seas and bad weather over 36 hours and covered roughly 250 miles.
 Also, MV Reliance searched from Murray Island to search for survivors, but found nothing.